 The shepherding community joyfully assists in assuaging the hunger and entertaining the royal guests.
 We hear them call to each other inquiring after children, and sheep and exclaiming at the night wind in “Emily, Emily“ and are treated to a mouth-watering recitation of their offerings of nuts, fruits, cheese, spices and honey in “Olives and Quinces.“ (Does this remind anyone else of Charcuterie?)
 After this humble but hearty repast, the Kings stretch out in the tiny hut to rest, while Mother cleans up and struggles with the overwhelming sight of jewels, gold, silver, incense all within reach and wonders…

 I wonder if rich people know what to do with their gold?

 Do they know how a child could be fed?

 Do they know that a house can be kept warm all day with burning logs?

 Do they know how to roast sweet corn on the fire?

-Do they know do they know how to fill a courtyard with doves?
+Do they know how to fill a courtyard with doves?

 Do they know… do they know?